Skip to main navigation Skip to main content

 Take action in response to the CSU outcome letter

-• If the CSU manager has determined that the applicant and their adult household members are suitable persons:
+If the CSU manager has determined that the applicant and their adult household members are eligible to progress:

-• If the CSU manager has determined the applicant and their adult household members are not suitable persons, the assessment to be a provisionally approved carer cannot proceed.
+If the CSU manager has determined the applicant and their adult household members are not eligible to progress, do not proceed with the provisional assessment.
 The CSSC will:

 • take action to inform the assessor to cease further provisional assessment activities